-1) In principle, successful candidates must obtain and submit their Criminal Record and Certificate of Health to the Embassy of Japan in Berlin by June 19, 2025.
+1) In principle, successful candidates/Participants, short-list candidates and alternates must obtain and submit their Criminal Record and Certificate of Health to the Embassy of Japan in Berlin by June 19, 2025.
 However, those who stated they have a criminal history at the time of application must submit their Criminal Record by March 5, 2025 at the latest (if possible at the time of application).
 Additionally, alternates who are upgraded and become successful candidates/Participants may be required to submit a Certificate of Health again depending on the time they will travel to Japan.